Bandit - Overthewire.org/wargames

 The password for the next level is stored in a file called - located in the home directory

-(As if we are trying to run the "-" file)rRGizSaX8Mk1RTb1CNQoXTcYZWU6lgzi
+lscat ./-(As if we are trying to run the "-" file)rRGizSaX8Mk1RTb1CNQoXTcYZWU6lgzi

 The password for the next level is stored in a file called spaces in this filename located in the home directory

-cat spaces\ in\ this\ filename
+lscat spaces\ in\ this\ filenameaBZ0W5EmUfAf7kHTQeOwd8bauFJ2lAiG

 The password for the next level is stored in a hidden file in the inhere directory.